 The final verdict

-These costs are very different from what you are looking for when building your own website with WordPress or something else.
+These costs are very different from what you are looking for when building the website when you hire WordPress developers or something else.
 A part of website builders is the bundle pricing, where software costs and hosting are added together and are priced as per site.
 It is possible to get custom websites with unlimited functionality at a cheaper rate if you build it yourself using separate software and hosting.

 6. Customer support